alephpt/AI-Research/python/expirimental_learning/ForRealLife/README.md

    -  Fill half of the population, with half of the furthest generation

 ## TODOs
+ -[X] Add an 'Impulse Factor' to the Agent
  -[ ] Be able to 'hone' target
  -[ ] Be able to acheive interaction with a cell
+ -[ ] Configure Table for State: Action determination
+    -[ ] Integrate State as Key
+    -[ ] Define Action Table
+    -[ ] Determine Reward factor for for 'Best Action'

 ### Future Potential Implementations:
 - Jobs provide Income for Some and Food for Others..